 - PostgreSQL Support Service

-Frank Wiles switched to using PostgreSQL as his primary database system over 11 years ago and has never looked back.
-He has used PostgreSQL in a variety of situations, most often however coupled with Apache and mod_perl to build browser based applications.
+Frank Wiles switched to using PostgreSQL as his primary database system over 15 years ago and has never looked back.
+He has used PostgreSQL in a variety of situations, most often however coupled with Python and Django to build high performance browser based applications.
 He has published several articles and a book on topics ranging from systems administration to application development.
-He can be reached at email@example.com.
+He can be reached at firstname.lastname@example.org.